-Due to that, sometimes the final version of a project may not be a solution that the client actually needs.
+Due to that, sometimes, the final version of an eCommerce project plan may not be a solution that the client actually needs.
 Sometimes, clients come up with numerous requirements, and at the end, it turns out that the MVP (Minimum Viable Product) version of a project is sufficient and satisfactory to them.

 In such a case, the client can start earning money and then gradually develop his/her online store.
 Also, customers often want certain eCommerce website features or designs because they saw a similar eCommerce site.
 However, it may turn out that these features or designs on their online store will not be as effective as they thought.

 Additionally, when clients have some experience and are able to list their requirements and priorities, it is possible to apply the MoSCoW method.
 Pre-launch requirements help trim the project scope to such a level that it is sufficient for future users and not necessarily time-consuming and expensive.

 Planning resources for eCommerce website development

 Creating a list of requirements helps to estimate the budget, the number of developers needed for a task, and the possible risks in eCommerce web development.
 Knowing that it is only necessary to establish a landing page for a small business gives the information that only one person could be required for a task.
 On the other hand, knowing that we have a big project of an eCommerce website, we can plan the developer’s team accordingly while considering their time availability.

 Getting familiar with particular criteria for an eCommerce website development project helps estimate how many people would be needed, which translates into what budget would be needed for the project’s realization.
 The more the web development company knows, the better it is able to estimate the budget.
 The less they know, the more risks they have to take into account and the more risky and time-consuming scenario has to be considered.